Clients who suffer from these disorders often experience guilt over their inability to control their sadness, unstable moods, and impulsive behavior.

 reduced energy levels, difficulty maintaining their sleep cycle, irritability, difficulty concentrating,

-Stanley Mood disorders do not always manifest in a dramatic display of symptoms.
-Sufferers of Stanley Dysthymic Disorder experience many of the challenges faced by those with Stanley Major Depressive Disorder.
+Bottineau Mood disorders do not always manifest in a dramatic display of symptoms.
+Sufferers of Bottineau Dysthymic Disorder experience many of the challenges faced by those with Bottineau Major Depressive Disorder.
 Low self esteem, indecisiveness, and

 persistent fatigue remain.
 The danger of Bottineau Dysthymic Disorder lies in it's insidious ability to gradually assume control of a patient's life before they become aware of it.
 Those affected by this disorder may feel that because their symptoms aren't severe, they should be able to overcome them.
 But studies show that untreated Bottineau Dysthymic Disorder can lead to work difficulties, unstable family relationships, and even early death.